SurniaUlula/wpsso-schema-json-ld/readme.txt

 01. WPSSO JSON settings page with options for site name, alternate name, logo, banner, image size, and Schema types for posts, pages, custom post types, etc.
 02. WPSSO JSON options in the Document SSO metabox for the Schema type https://schema.org/Article.
-03. WPSSO JSON options in the Document SSO metabox for the Schema type https://schema.org/Recipe.
-04. WPSSO JSON options in the Document SSO metabox for the Schema type https://schema.org/Review.
-05. WPSSO JSON example for the Schema type https://schema.org/Recipe on Pinterest.
-06. WPSSO JSON example for the Schema type https://schema.org/TechArticle in Google's Structured Data Testing Tool.

 == Changelog ==